olavea/Rubys-TimeShip/content/index/_section0.md

-If this is your first time here, you would go wrong by starting with this intro blog-post
+If this is your first time here, you wouldn't go wrong by starting with this intro blog-post about build-in-public